Nil69420/renoir/README.md

-# RenoiA high-performance Rust library optimized for embedded systems and ROS2 applications, featuring zero-copy message formats with schema evolution capabilities.
+# Renoir A high-performance Rust library optimized for embedded systems and ROS2 applications, featuring zero-copy message formats with schema evolution capabilities.
 Specifically designed for ARM-based platforms like Raspberry Pi and NVIDIA Jetson AGX Xavier.

 ## Key Features